Dear Smithfield Community,

 Smithfield Middle must make a goal to be remarkable.
 What does remarkable mean?
 Remarkable is neither a destination, nor a moment in time, but it is a journey towards a consistent pattern of greatness that results in constant progress and achievement.
 We often celebrate great moments in our lives, like anniversaries, graduations, birthdays, victories, and other milestones.
 Schools should strive for moments to celebrate students, families and staff as often as possible with intentionality and purpose in order to create an environment where all have a sense of belonging.

-As you enter the building throughout this year, there will be a unique feel in the atmosphere.
+As you enter the building, there will be a unique feel in the atmosphere.
 One that feels positive, engaging and fun mixed with high expectations and structure.
 There’s a passion in my heart and fire in my veins to make a difference in the lives of anyone who walks through our doors.

 I will…never forget that it is the students, teachers and staff that determine the quality of a school, take responsibility for my own performance and admit my mistakes, consistently filter out the negatives that don’t matter and share a positive attitude, always put students first in decision-making, be loyal to students, teachers, and to the school, create a positive atmosphere, treat each person with respect and praise, build relationships with students, families and staff, establish clear expectations and follow them consistently as the year progresses, and take steps to continue to improve the effectiveness at Smithfield Middle School.